D-Bavanapriya/Sentimental-Analysis-on-Restaurant_Reviews-dataset/README.md

 # Modeling:

 Various classification algorithms are employed, such as:
-Naive Bayes
+# Naive Bayes
+A probabilistic classifier used for its simplicity and efficiency in text classification.
-Logistic Regression
+# Logistic Regression
+A linear model for binary classification tasks.
-Support Vector Machines (SVM)
+# Support Vector Machines (SVM)
+ A powerful algorithm that finds the best boundary between classes.
+# K-Nearest Neighbors (KNN):
+A simple, instance-based algorithm used for small datasets.
 The model is trained to predict the sentiment (positive or negative) for each review based on the text data.
-Performance Evaluation:
+# Performance Evaluation:

 The model’s effectiveness is assessed using metrics such as accuracy, precision, recall, and F1-score.
 The dataset is split into training and test sets to evaluate model performance and avoid overfitting.